 - Programming: Activities support the plan.
 Programming may include services to students, professional development, curriculum design, or convening stakeholders.

-- Shared Measurement: A shared measurement system is an evaluation system that assesses the progress of each project partner's work towards common goals.
+- Shared Measurement: A shared measurement system is an evaluation system that assesses the progress of each project partner's work towards common outcomes—increasing student participation in arts education and, as appropriate, societal well-being for students.

 Collective Impact projects are multi-year, ongoing, systemic initiatives.
 Please specify in the application which phase(s) of the project are included in the request for NEA funding.
 All phases of a project - building partnerships, data collection, planning, programming, and shared measurement - are eligible for support.